jebc314/maxup-cutmix-models/README.md

 The four experiments finished after letting them run overnight on a PC with a GeForce GTX 1650 gpu.

 Library used and versions are in requirements.txt.
 This was kept the same from the original git repo.

+Data:
+The imagenette dataset found here: https://github.com/fastai/imagenette.
+Determined that elis2496 in their code used the 320 px download of imagenette.